Tenshin000/Eco3DPrint/README.md

 - `scaler_params.h`: Stores the pre-calculated scaler means and scaling factors required to standardize live sensor inputs before inference.

 ### Machine Learning Model
+The code related to the Machine Learning has been placed inside the subfolder *Eco3DPrint/ml*.

 The **Machine Learning model** for the IoT device originates from the **Joanna-3D-Printing-Data dataset** [7](#ref7).
 Time Series were extracted from the dataset results by splitting the data in the same results file into multiple Time Series if there were at least two minutes between measurements.
 These were then divided into correct (successful) and erroneous (failure) Time Series.

 Following the data extraction, the Python Notebook `ML_Model.ipynb` documents the Machine Learning pipeline: